binary-com/perl-FlyBy/README.md

         The first query clause is supplied as an array reference with key and value elements.

+        An array reference value is treated as a sucession of 'or'-ed values for the provided key.

         All values prepended with an \`!\` are deemed to be a negation of the rest of the string as a value.